JustAStudentAI/NeuralNetwork/README.md

 ## Now we train the data:

-w1: Weights connecting the input layer ( 784 units is designed for something like the MNIST dataset of 28x28 pixel images ) to the hidden layer (with 10 neurons). <br>
+w1: Weights connecting the input layer ( 784 units is designed for something like the MNIST dataset of 28x28 pixel images ) to the hidden layer  ( with 30 neurons ). <br>

-b1: Biases for each of the 10 neurons in the hidden layer.<br>
+b1: Biases for each of the 30 neurons in the hidden layer.<br>

-w2: Weights for connections between the hidden layer's 10 neurons and the 10 output neurons. <br>
+w2: Weights for connections between the hidden layer's 30 neurons and the 10 output neurons. <br>

 b2: Biases for the 10 neurons in the output layer. <br>
 <br>